Dare to Dream Again

 "Dare to Dream Again" is a song written and sung by Phil Everly, which he released as a single in 1980.
 The song spent 16 weeks on Billboard's Adult Contemporary chart, peaking at No. 9, while reaching No. 63 on the Billboard Hot Country Singles chart.

+The album version of "Dare to Dream Again" features a solo vocal by Phil Everly.
+However, the single release features Phil singing a harmony vocal with himself in an effort to recreate the dual harmonies of The Everly Brothers.